tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 date: 2022-02-04
 ---

+## Motivation

 Code comes in lots of different forms, such as text, bytecode, and control-flow graphs (CFGs).
 In this post, we will learn how to construct a CFG from bytecode.
-We will use Python bytecode and Python as a programming language, but the concepts should be applicable to other bytecode and using other programming languages.[^idiomatic]
+We will use Python bytecode and Python (3.6+) as a programming language, but the concepts should be applicable to other bytecode and using other programming languages.[^idiomatic]

 [^idiomatic]: I have avoided idiomatic Python where it would be tricky to
     emulate in other languages.
+Some of these functions may be zingy one-liners in your very idiomatic Python shop.
+That's fine, and feel free to use those instead.

 Let's start by taking a look at a Python function: